 It is quite important to be able to immediately identify a certain category of processes in order to quickly communicate a particular architecture view to a stakeholder, for example.
 Process architects can achieve this by using the hierarchy view capability to understand what the highest level processes are.
 Furthermore, they can gain an understanding of how these processes work to create better operational improvement initiatives and by using the American Productivity and Quality Center’s (APQC) process classification network, it allows for the structuring of processes into a well-defined, widely accepted process framework.

 Process architects are often asked to provide justification for a certain individual process or group of processes.
-They need to find a rationale for them within the larger enterprise but pinpointing the exact way in which such a little piece contributes towards a larger goal can be quite difficult. iServer again proves very useful.
-By using, for instance, ‘Process Waste Scan’ diagram you can see how every process contributes to specific initiatives.
+They need to find a rationale for them within the larger enterprise but pinpointing the exact way in which such a little piece contributes towards a larger goal can be quite difficult. iServer365 again proves very useful.
+By using, for instance, the ‘Process Waste Scan’ diagram you can see how every process contributes to specific initiatives.
 As a result, you can aid decision making in case of changes being required to the process landscape.

-Tasks such as these are also relevant territory for iServer’s Impact Analysis Visualization Tool, which helps users identify what processes, roles, and application support would be impacted during process change and optimization initiatives.
+Tasks such as these are also relevant territory for iServer365’s Impact Analysis Visualization Tool, which helps users identify what processes, roles, and application support would be impacted during process change and optimization initiatives.
 Architects are able to gather information on the impact, priority and risk associated with each business process as well as any changes to a business requirement.
 They can see how these processes are directly and indirectly related to other object types including business objectives and goals and quickly assess the impact of change on any process.
 So, if dependencies and relationships are mapped between other processes, roles and applications, then the impact analysis will show what will be affected as a consequence of change to the process.

 The outputs of a process dictate, to a large degree, its importance.
-When deciding to modify a process’ make up, it is useful to know its outputs further down the line, as well as what customers it has a relationship with since knowing these things bear a weight on the decision making process.
+When deciding to modify a process’ makeup, it is useful to know its outputs further down the line, as well as what customers it has a relationship with since knowing these things bear a weight on the decision making process.
 With the help of a SIPOC diagram, you can evaluate the outputs of the processes and the customers that are going to be involved.
-Therefore, iServer’s SIPOC template will provide architects with considerable insight, allowing them to drive more value for the organization.
+Therefore, iServer365’s SIPOC template will provide architects with considerable insight, allowing them to drive more value for the organization.

-Collaboration is an essential part of any process architecture, especially as any holdups or miscommunications can be costly, wasting valuable resources. iServer facilitates access of real time process information from the repository with the help of its communication modules.
+Collaboration is an essential part of any process architecture, especially as any holdups or miscommunications can be costly, wasting valuable resources. iServer365 facilitates access to real time process information from the repository with the help of its communication modules.
 This ensures a continuous flow of feedback during process improvement and prevents delay.
 What’s more, it guarantees the latest version of processes are immediately available to the organization.

 Nowadays, markets are a fierce battleground.
 As a result, businesses are making use of a variety of tools in order to get an edge on their competitors.
-Using a business intelligence tool is common place, but what happens if it doesn’t integrate with your organization’s process architecture solution?
+Using a business intelligence tool is commonplace, but what happens if it doesn’t integrate with your organization’s process architecture solution?
 It limits valuable output and probably involves looking for a replacement in the near future.
-We understand companies need to be able to make use of all available resources, which is why we created BPMN Connect.
-By using BPMN Connect, organizations are able to use their own business intelligence tools that they have to show their Processes.
+We understand companies need to be able to make use of all available resources, which is why we created BPM Connect.
+By using BPM Connect, organizations are able to use their own business intelligence tools that they have to show their Processes.
 This means they can communicate in a format that is familiar to the organization and create dashboard views and reports for a variety of stakeholders.

 Organizations often have inefficient processes because they were designed taking into account resources that either differ in availability or have changed altogether.
-These situations take place often in the business world and are inherent to mergers, acquisitions, etc. iServer offers a complete, up to date view of the process landscape, enabling users to quickly and easily identify processes that bring little to no value and thus are great candidates for redesign.
-This benefits the enterprise by eliminating unnecessary costs – financial, operational etc.
+These situations take place often in the business world and are inherent to mergers, acquisitions, etc. iServer365 offers a complete, up to date view of the process landscape, enabling users to quickly and easily identify processes that bring little to no value and thus are great candidates for redesign.
+This benefits the enterprise by eliminating unnecessary costs – financial, operational, etc.